smoebot/Get-VirusTotalReport/README.md

 # Get-VirusTotalReport
-Powershell function to pull VirusTotal Analysis of indicators
+Powershell function to pull VirusTotal report, using a range of indicators.
+Supports Domains, URLs, Hashes, and IP addresses.